-12.11 Appropriate support will be put in place for the member of staff who is facing the
+12.11 Appropriate support will be put in place for the member of staff who is facing the allegation and a named contact within school will be provided.

-12.12 If the Headteacher is implicated in the concerns, Chair of the Local Academy

-Council will be informed immediately or, in their absence, the vice chair.
+12.12 If the Headteacher is implicated in the concerns, Chair of the Local Academy Council will be informed immediately or, in their absence, the vice chair.